-As stated in the AIDA report 2022 on Germany, there is no systematic identification mechanism for individuals with specific needs in place (see General Report - Identification).
+As stated in the AIDA report 2024 on Germany, there is no systematic identification mechanism for individuals with specific needs in place (see General Report - Identification).
 The identification of people with specific needs is generally the remit of the Federal States and varies accordingly.
-Already in March a delegation of the commissioners for people with disabilities from the Federal States and the federal commissioner urged the government to include the identification of disabilities and special needs in the arrival procedure for Ukrainians.94
+Already in March 2022, a delegation of the commissioners for people with disabilities from the Federal States and the federal commissioner urged the government to include the identification of disabilities and special needs in the arrival procedure for Ukrainians.
+121

 The Federal government did though initiate a federal coordination and contact platform (Bundeskontaktstelle für geflüchtete mit Behinderung und Pflegebedürftige), which aims at identifying reception and care needs prior to the flight from Ukraine in order to facilitate quick distribution to the Federal States and to reception centres which comply with the needs identified.
-As of November 2022, 215 people have been distributed in this manner since May 2022.
-Additionally, the Federal platform serves to disseminate information on social welfare and support measures for people with specific needs and to coordinate volunteer run initiatives and state actors which are working with people with specific needs.
+By November 2022, 1,328 inquiries had been processed and 215 people have been distributed in this manner.
+122 No information was provided as to why this number is so low and how the distribution system exactly works.
+Additionally, the Federal platform served to disseminate information on social welfare and support measures for people with specific needs and to coordinate volunteer run initiatives and state actors which are working with